 Whether you are looking for a dip for a party or simply a topping on your sandwich, Hummus makes an excellent option for its silky texture, yummy taste, and of course for the innumerable health benefits it brings on the table!

-2 table spoon lemon juice (Add more should you want tangier taste)
+- 2 tablespoon lemon juice (Add more should you want a tangier taste)

-2 table spoon extra virgin olive oil (more can be added later just before you serve and to get the looks as seen in picture)
+- 2 tablespoon extra virgin olive oil (more can be added later just before you serve and to get the looks as seen in the picture)

 - Raw chickpeas take a little more time than canned versions, however, they have higher nutrient density, no unwanted ingredients, and of course low sodium.
 And hence my choice is to go for raw and soak them overnight.
 Pressure cook the soaked chickpeas till they turn soft.
 Remember to use the same water in which you soaked chickpeas as plenty of micronutrients pass through in water through while soaked.